fepegar/spotify-bpm-splitter/README.md

-# Spotify BPM sorter
+# Spotify BPM splitter

-This is a toy app to divide a Spotify playlist in multiple playlists sorted by bpm using [`spotipy`](http://spotipy.readthedocs.io/en/latest/).
+This is a toy app to split a Spotify playlist in multiple playlists sorted by tempo / BPM using [`spotipy`](http://spotipy.readthedocs.io/en/latest/).

 ## Requirements
 1. `pip install spotipy`